 - Cook the sauce.
 Heat the oil and butter in a deep pan over medium heat.
 When the butter has melted, pour the sauce from the food processor into the pan.
 Add the cumin, thyme, black pepper and 2 tsp of fine sea salt.
 Stir well with a wooden spoon.
 Let the sauce come to a simmer and then cook for 10 min, stirring from time to time.
 Reduce the heat to very low once the 10 min have passed.

 - Cook the spaghetti while the sauce is simmering.
 Add 1 tbsp of salt to the boiling water.
 Add the pasta to the pot.
 If the spaghetti doesn’t fit in the pot, wait 30 seconds and then push the spaghetti into the water with a spoon.
-Cook the spaghetti, stirring occasionally, for 1 min less than the time indicated on the package.
+Cook the spaghetti, stirring occasionally, following the instructions written on the package.
 When the pasta is ready (still a bit firm in the center), reserve half a mug of cooking water by dipping a mug into the water (be careful).
 Then tip the spaghetti into a colander over the sink.

 - Combine.
 Add the drained spaghetti to the pan with the sauce.
 Toss until well combined and the sauce coats the pasta.
 It if looks a bit dry you can loosen the sauce with a splash of the reserved cooking water.
 For the tastiest result, serve the Turkish spaghetti still warm (but not burning hot), and, even if it sounds weird to you, with a big dollop of yogurt on the side.
 Come on, try it, the combination of the sauce with the tangy yogurt is amazing.